 Vorticism was, in fact, what I, personally, said, and did, at a certain period.

-How is it possible that people Dismorr knew, associated with, and co-signed manifestos with went on to become legendary figures of modernism, yet she received such little attention?
+How is it possible that people Dismorr knew, associated with, and co-signed manifestos with figures who went on to become legendary figures of modernism, yet she received such little attention?
 Although there have been extraordinary women artists throughout history, a largely male-dominated narrative of art history has often reduced the roles of these women to muses, or other more supporting, traditionally ‘feminine’ roles, or written them out entirely.

 Let’s take a look at William Roberts’ painting of the Vorticist group ‘The Vorticists at the Restaurant de la Tour Eiffel: Spring 1915’, 1961 – 2.
 Front and centre is Wyndham Lewis – Ezra Pound and William Roberts, to name a few, are seated with him.
 Their backs turned to the door, the men leave no seats at the table for the women stood in the doorway.
 There, clutching her purse – ironic given the financial support she offered the group – we find Jessica Dismorr.
 Side-lined alongside her is Dismorr’s close friend and contemporary Helen Saunders.

-Modernity offered women such as Dismorr and her contemporaries the freedom to make bold and experimental work, even to build lives for themselves as artists, but tension continued to grow around the perceived clash between the role of ‘artist’ and the preconceived notions of what a woman could be – even in the Vorticist group which had female members.
+Modernity offered women such as Dismorr and her contemporaries the freedom to make bold and experimental work.
+They could even build lives for themselves as artists, but tension continued to grow around the perceived clash between the role of ‘artist’ and the preconceived notions of what a woman could be – even in the Vorticist group which had female members.
 Some groups, such as the Camden Town Group, excluded women altogether, but others marginalised their contribution – during or after their lifetime – painting modernism as a man’s game.

 Redressing the balance